Skip to main content

 # Output: {'yolov5x_672x672_nv12': {'1310': [1, 42, 42, 255], '1312': [1, 21, 21, 255], 'output': [1, 84, 84, 255]}}

-• output_dtypes: Dict[str, Dict[str, hbDNNDataType]]
+• output_dtypes: Dict[str, Dict[str, List[int]]]

-• Data type of each output tensor.
+• Data type for each output tensor.

 • Structure:

-• Outer Dict[str, ...]: Model names.
+• Outer Dict[str, ...]: Model name.

-• Inner Dict[str, hbDNNDataType]: Keys are output tensor names; values are data types (e.g., F32, U8).
+• Inner Dict[str, hbDNNDataType]: Key is output tensor name, value is data type (e.g., F32, U8).

 • Example: